 Behavioral Tutoring (BT) Therapy and homework help provides 1:1 support for children after school to increase their success during homework time.
 The therapist will work with the family to create an individualized homework plan, with the goal being to increase the child’s ability to self-monitor and work independently.
+They use a personalized approach and one-on-one guidance focusing on homework; Orton Gillingham; Wilson; extra help in elementary through high school in ELA, Math, Social Studies, and Science; and state test preparation to ready your child for academic success.

 How Our Behavioral Tutoring Works